 The Lounge enjoys spectacular panoramic views over the River Thurne and The Broads which is part of the family of National Parks of Britain / Nature Reserve with the sand dunes glistening in the sunshine on the horizon.
 You can almost go fishing from the Lounge as you can see you float from their.

-We have provided a variety of books and details of visitor attractions for your enjoyment.
+We have provided a variety of books, maps, guides, boxed games, jigsaws, chess set, CD`s, DVD`s and details of visitor attractions for your enjoyment.

 The kitchen also enjoys wonderful views of the River Thurne and The Broads which is part of the family of National Parks of Britain / Nature Reserve it enables you to enjoy your self catering holiday cottage.
-It has a range of modern cupboards and electric ceramic hob, fan oven, grill, fridge with freezer compartment, microwave, sink, cupboards, hot water heater, cutlery, crockery, kitchen utensils, iron, ironing board, etc. All the cutlery and crockery are matching sets, our visitors tell us that the kitchen is as well equipped as their own homes..
+It has a range of modern cupboards and electric ceramic hob, fan oven, grill, fridge with freezer compartment, microwave, sink, cupboards, hot water heater, cutlery, crockery, kitchen utensils, iron, ironing board, etc. x2 USB Charger sockets are in the kitchen.
+All the cutlery and crockery are matching sets, our visitors tell us that the kitchen is as well equipped as their own homes.

 The main bedroom also has views of the River Thurne and The Broads which is part of the family of National Parks of Britain / Nature Reserve.
-It has a King Size bed, wardrobe, large dressing table, chest of drawers, electric heater, radio alarm clock, hair dryer, rocking chair, two mirrors, two bedside cabinets and bedside lights.
+It has a King Size bed, oak wardrobe, large oak dressing table, oak chest of drawers, electric heater, two radio alarm clock, hair dryer, rocking chair, two mirrors, two oak bedside cabinets and bedside lights.